Writing your next book starts at Protagonist Crafts

 This is always the tensest part of a book or movie and your readers should be biting their nails worrying about your hero.
 Eventually, things should be going so badly that it all seems lost and it really looks like all the problems have beaten your protagonist despite all their best efforts.

-Your hero should always be equipped with some kinds of flaws and misconceptions, and at least some of the problems need to be caused by them.
+Your hero should always be equipped with some kinds of flaws and misconceptions, and at least some of the problems need to be directly caused by the flaws.
 If all your problems are coming from the outside, you’re missing out on true depth and impact for your story.
 Remember, they were doing a lot of stuff in the previous quarter of your story, and here you’re reaping the results.
 Your protagonist was doing their best, but they never got things quite right, and this is where they pay for their mistakes.

 Although everything seems hopeless, there’s one more thing your protagonist can do, but it’s going to require a huge sacrifice and they will risk losing everything.
 But because they finally learn to overcome their personal problems and flaws, they’re okay with the risk.
 They know now that they’re doing the right thing.